wrinklepoint/wrinklepoint.org/index.md

       <strong>Wrinkle Point</strong>
     </h1>
     <p style="line-height: 1.7;">
-      THIS IS AN OLD WEBSITE THAT WILL BE TAKEN DOWN SOON, PLEASE VISIT www.wrinklepoint.com to view the current Wrinkle Point website!
+      THIS IS AN OLD WEBSITE THAT WILL BE TAKEN DOWN SOON, PLEASE VISIT www.wrinklepoint.com TO VIEW THE CURRENT WEBSITE!
     </p>
   </div>
 </div>